warlof/seat/.github/ISSUE_TEMPLATE/feature_request.md

 *Please provide an estimate on how this feature helps you in your life as SeAT user.*

-As CEO/Director i have the most important KPI's on hand and save up to 20 minutes prior to logging in as i have the relevant informations on hand.
+As CEO/Director I have the most important KPI's on hand and save up to 20 minutes prior to logging in as i have the relevant informations on hand.

 ## Mockup